alvinlau/simple_auth/README.md

 ## Quick Notes

-The core skeleton is generated as a Rails API project via `rails new simple_auth --api --skip-active-record --skip-test`, since we're not outright using a database to store the model objects.
+The core skeleton is generated as a Rails API project via `rails new simple_auth --api --skip-active-record --skip-test`, and since we're not outright using a database to store the data I started without ActiveRecord.

 I have taken a rudimentary approach to implementing this service.
 It is possible to incorporate more robust gems and libraries including `pundit`, `devise`, `jwt`, `fast_jsonapi`, but with the scope of this project, I took the simpler approach to have fewer lines of code and the ability to see the business logic clearly.
 This rudimentay approach includes simply using `BCrypt` to hash the passwords, and using `SecureRandom` to generate tokens.
 Surely there are more robust gems to do the same thing, and as of now it is easy to replace the implementation using those other gems.